Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_12_algo_count_accumulate.rst

     **Task - humidity**

     In a botanical garden, soil moisture is measured once a day for rare and sensitive species.
-Humidity is expressed in numbers from 0 to 1, and conditions for the development of bottles are considered to be good when the humidity is between 0.3 and 0.7 (including boundaries).
+Humidity is expressed in numbers from 0 to 1, and conditions for the development of plants are considered to be good when the humidity is between 0.3 and 0.7 (including boundaries).

     Values of humidity (measured over a period of time) are given at the beginning of the script.
 Complete the script by printing the number of days when the humidity was not good.